vmware-tanzu-labs/educates-training-platform/docs/getting-started/quick-start-guide.md

 To access the workshop you just deployed, run:

 ```
-kubectl get trainingportals
+educates browse-workshops
 ```

-This should output:
+This should open your web browser on the URL for the training portal dashboard.

+By default, training portal instances created by the Educates CLI are configured with a password.
+To view the password run:

 ```
-NAME                  URL                                                ADMINUSERNAME  ADMINPASSWORD  STATUS
-lab-k8s-fundamentals  http://lab-k8s-fundamentals-ui.192.168.1.1.nip.io  educates       my-pasword     Running
+educates view-credentials
 ```

-The domain name in the URL will likely differ, as it will use the IP address of your local machine.

-Go to this URL in your web browser.
-From the training portal dashboard you should be able to start a workshop session.
+Enter the password where prompted in your web browser.
+You should then be shown the list of workshops registered with the training portal and can start a workshop.

 Note that the first time you run a workshop it may be slow to startup as the container image for the workshop environment will need to be pulled down to the local Kubernetes cluster.
 So be a bit patient if you have a slow internet connection.